Exams

 • If your application is rejected, contact the exam coordinator for the session you attended for help in filing a new application.

 Note: An Amateur Radio license is required to transmit on amateur frequencies.
 No license is required to listen!
-I highly recommend getting an inexpensive radio and start listening in on your local repeaters so you can hit the ground running when your new callsign is posted.
+I highly recommend getting an inexpensive radio and listening in on your local repeaters so you can hit the ground running when your new callsign is posted.

-Last Updated 3 May 2023
+Last Updated 28 December 2023

 Amateur Radio, Emergency Communications, Traffic Handling and more